Tips on white paper sources

 Magazines | Yes | Best published in the last five years |

-Newspapers | Usually | Stick to well-known papers, best published in the last two to three years |
+Newspapers | Sometimes | Stick to well-known papers, best published in the last two to three years |

-Professors | Yes | Usually have high authority |
+Professors | Yes | Usually have authority |

-Sources inside the company | Yes for background, No for quoting | Good for background, but don’t quote them directly: they are clearly biased |
+Sources inside the company | Yes for research, No for quotes | Good for background, but don’t quote them directly: they are clearly biased |

 Trade magazines | Yes | Best published in the last five years |

-White papers from other organizations | Yes | The more recognized the organization, the better |
+White papers from other organizations | Yes | The more recognized the source, the better |

 White papers from other vendors | Sometimes | The more recognized the vendor, the better; but do not send prospects to your competition |